huynguy-db/arcion-docs/content/docs/source-setup/MongoDB.md

       - *`COLUMN_NAME`*: column name.
       - *`CONDITION`*: the condition that must be satisfied in order for the specified columns to undergo replication.

-3. Using the same format, specify the database, collections, or documents that will be part of real-time replication under the `global-filter` section.
+3. Using the same format, specify the database, collections, or documents under the `global-filter` section for carrying out distributed replication across multiple nodes.
+Global filter is the sum total of all tables, including the Local filters of `snapshot` .
 For example:

     ```YAML
     global-filter: